-The plan has Tier 1 cost-sharing tier
+The plan has one cost-sharing tiers

-Every drug on the plan's Drug List is in one cost-sharing tier.
-In general, the higher the costsharing tier number, the higher your cost for the drug.
+Every drug on the plan's "Drug List" is in one cost-sharing tiers.
+In general, for plans with multiple tiers, the higher the cost-sharing tier number, the higher your cost for the drug.

-This tier covers both generic and brand name drugs.
+• This tier covers both generic and brand name drugs.